 7. Get In Motion.

 Back to #1 – you can use your commute hour – to bike to work?
 Walk to work.
+Heard of getting in 10,000 steps a day?
+Well, can't do that?
+Try 5,000 steps a day.
 The energy you will gain from getting off your nalgas will give you extra endurance, stamina and let’s talk about blood flow to the brain – so you can execute your bad ass ideas!
 Getting into motion helps manage your mental health and physical well-being too.
 So get up from your desk – take a walk around the block.
 Work at a stand up desk.

 8. Your Work Life Is Currently Integrated Today.

 It’s the 21st century and modern mujeres – creatives to corporate careerists must know there is low belief in ‘work life balance’ theory today, it’s just not real and impossible to achieve!
 We fail at it too, causing more stress build up!
 So welcome ‘work life blend’’ into your life.
 Examples of work life blend include taking your dog to work (of course, ask your employer if it’s OK – many modern workplaces allow therapy dogs.)
 You can find a quiet space at work to meditate, stretch.
 Technology allows us today to coexist at the workplace and home – maybe working from home 1x a week will allow you to avoid ‘job burnout creep’ – ask your employer!

 9. Give Back No Matter What.